alan-platform/alan-platform.github.io/pages/about.md

 ## The platform
 Alan is a full stack platform.
 It runs on a custom minimal Linux distro and includes (among other things) data and file storage, server-side report generator, an sql-compatible dump service, and a web based client.

-The datastore is fully pushed based, ensuring all connected clients always have the most up to date data.
+The datastore is fully push based, ensuring all connected clients always have the most up to date data.

 It's Alan all the way down: we use it for domain specific languages to create models that drive code generation and provide solid internal API's to develop our systems.
 This makes us super efficient: all components and systems in the platform together are only about 360k lines of code.